MisansProducts/Cookie-RPG/README.md

 # Cookie RPG

-A small text adventure video game with RPG elements.
+A small text-adventure video game with RPG elements.
 Slay enemies and collect cookies to satiate your hunger.

 This game includes:
 * Leveling system